 The mat board on the right (above) was not sprayed with lacquer.

-Final result: the day after we applied the glue and sand to the mat boards, the mat board that had the lacquer seal coat (left) had much less compared to the mat board that was not sealed.
+Final result: the day after we applied the glue and sand to the mat boards, the mat board that had the lacquer seal coat (left) warped to a much lesser degree than the mat board that was not sealed.